In Haiti, many journalists work for an income below the minimum wage threshold set by the state. A situation which weakens their profession

 Amounts below the minimum wage

 Many journalists receive poor wages, some not even reaching half of the minimum wage of 16,500 gourdes.
-To verify this fact, we established a list of about thirty media (radios, televisions and newspapers) operating in Port-au-Prince with a newsroom where an editorial staff has been set up.
-In order to not distort the data, journalists multitasking within the media company were excluded from the survey.
+To verify this fact, we established a list of about thirty media outlets (radios, televisions and newspapers) operating in Port-au-Prince with a newsroom where an editorial staff has been set up.
+In order not to distort the data, journalists multitasking within the media company were excluded from the survey.

-Out of thirty (30) media companies analyzed, only eight offer salaries respecting the last adjustment of the minimum wage which dates back to November 2018.
+Out of thirty (30) media companies analyzed, only eight offer salaries respecting the last adjustment to the minimum wage which dates back to November 2018.
 For the eight companies respecting the minimum wage, the lowest wages vary between 18,000 and 25,000 gourdes for professionals carrying out only one task within the media company.

 Dirty linens washed as a family